Discrimination, Discriminatory Harassment, and Hate Crimes

 Making a Report to the College

-A report regarding discrimination and/or discriminatory harassment may be made to the Office of Safety and Security, the Offices of Residential Life and Student Conduct, or the Human Resources Department.
+A report regarding discrimination and/or discriminatory harassment may be made to the Office of Safety and Security, the Office of Student Conduct, the Title IX Coordinator, or the Human Resources Department.

-Once a report has been made, a victim has control over the level of participation in the process to address the allegation.
-Please note that choosing not to participate in the process may limit the College's ability to respond to a report.
+Once a report has been made, a reporting person has control over the level of participation in the process to address the allegation.
+Choosing not to participate in the process may limit the College's ability to respond to a report.
 In addition, New York State law requires the College to report violent felony offenses to law enforcement.
-If law enforcement is contacted, the victim can choose the level of participation with law enforcement.
+If law enforcement is contacted, the reporting person can choose the level of participation with law enforcement.

 Making a Report to Law Enforcement